daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 Before starting make sure you have a working Active Directory and vCenter 6.5.

-## Install a Microsoft Standalone CA
+## Install a Microsoft standalone CA and distribute the root CA via GPO.

 I stress the fact that this part of the article is focused at understanding how CAs and certificates work, it is not a "Microsoft CA best practices" as this is not my area of expertise.